hucancode/hucancode/src/posts/oni-training-2024.md

 #### ✨ Reality Stone

+- Learn more about investing
 - By the end of the year, aim for at least 1.5x annual income, ideally 2x
+- This ambitious goal inevitably put myself in the risk of having to change job, but that's the risk I'm willing to take

 #### ⏰ Time Stone

 - Get up early consistently
+- Honestly it's harder than it seems

 ![festive illustration](/blog/post/oni-training-2024/job516-namcha-09.jpg)